Don’t Let Stress Control Your Life

 Disconnect from Your Electronic Leash

 Set aside some time each week to “unplug.”
 Turn off your computer and put away all your electronic devices – including your cell phone.
 Go somewhere no one can reach you.
 We live in a world of information overload and continual electronic communication.
 It is critical to disconnect from your electronic leash at least once a week.
-Turning it all off offers great stress relief.
+Turning it all off offers great stress relief and is an excellent stress management tool.

 Cultivate a Sense of Humor